iamquoz/DOTA-Win-Tracker/README.md

 Same requirements apply to building on Linux: install dependencies and install pyinstaller if you'd want to build your own binary.

-p.s.
-Before this I've never touched Python, so if this code causes aneurysm, sorry!

-p.p.s.
-Also sorry for the lack of comments.

-p.p.p.s And shitty grammar.